hongnhu2005/hongnhu2005/README.md

 ## Hi there 👋
+Hello everyone.
+My fullname is Trần Thị Hồng Như.
+I'm student and i come from Vietnam.

+I want to become a software engineering, Though my majoring in UNI is not relate to Software so much.
 <!--
 **hongnhu2005/hongnhu2005** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.